Merkov77/Dantejsr/readme.md

 In this example, all the properties assigned to btn1 will be applied to each html element (in this case, buttons) with the same class identifier.
 The same for btn2.

-### You need to first invoke a component with Dan so you can then reference it within another
+###  NOTE: You need to first invoke a component with Dan so you can then reference it within another

 ## Webpack